#include <sys/pset.h> int pset_info(psetid_t pset, int *type, uint_t *numcpus, processorid_t *cpulist);

 If type is non-null, then on successful completion the type of the processor set will be stored in the location pointed to by type.
-Processor set types can have the following values:
+The only type supported for active processor sets is PS_PRIVATE.

 If numcpus is non-null, then on successful completion the number of processors in the processor set will be stored in the location pointed to by numcpus.

 If numcpus and cpulist are both non-null, then cpulist points to a buffer where a list of processors assigned to the processor set is to be stored, and numcpus points to the maximum number of processor IDs the buffer can hold.
 On successful completion, the list of processors up to the maximum buffer size is stored in the buffer pointed to by cpulist.

 If pset is PS_NONE, the list of processors not assigned to any processor set will be stored in the buffer pointed to by cpulist, and the number of such processors will be stored in the location pointed to by numcpus.
 The location pointed to by type will be set to PS_NONE.

 If pset is PS_MYID, the processor list and number of processors returned will be those of the processor set to which the caller is bound.
 If the caller is not bound to a processor set, the result will be equivalent to setting pset to PS_NONE.